-Employees must have an aggregate break of at least 30 minutes per day, unless otherwise agreed.
+- 6. Employees must have an aggregate break of at least 30 minutes per day, unless otherwise agreed.
 The total break time per day may not exceed one hour.
-On days where the working hours end before 14:00, it may be agreed between the parties that breaks will not be taken.

-The provisions do not prevent flexitime schemes from being agreed.

-The employee is entitled to a day off with pay on either 24 December or 31 December, as chosen by the company.
-(Please note that middle managers are not entitled to a day off with pay on either 24 December or 31 December under the collective agreement.)
+On days where the working hours end before 14:00, it may be agreed between the parties that breaks will not be taken. - 7.
+The provisions do not prevent flexitime schemes being agreed. - 8.
+The employee is entitled to a day off with pay on either 24 December or 31 December, as chosen by the enterprise.
 Furthermore, the employee is entitled to time off with pay on Constitution Day.

-Employees who work on the agreed day off, and who are not employed on a function-based pay basis, are paid normal overtime pay unless the day off falls on a Sunday.
-In the latter case, overtime shall be paid at a rate of 100 per cent.
+Employees who work on a day off, and who are not employed on a function-based pay basis, are paid normal overtime pay, unless the day off falls on a Sunday.
+In the latter case, overtime is paid at a rate of 100 per cent.

-The company and employee may agree to another day off being granted.
+The enterprise and employee may agree to another day off being granted.

-Local agreements for increased variable working hours
+9. Local agreements for increased variable working hours